 Tourism remains a significant part of the Hawaiian economy, with over 6.4 million tourists visiting Maui and the other Hawaiian Islands yearly.
 Many tourists visit for cultural events, such as the Merrie Monarch Festival, an international Hula competition.
 The Hawaiian Islands are a popular destination for weddings and honeymoons, as well.

-Scrimshaw in Hawaii History
+Scrimshaw in Hawaiian History

-As far back as the 1800s, scrimshaw has been a consistent feature in not only Hawaii history but in the accounts of many other island countries.
+As far back as the 1800s, scrimshaw has been a consistent feature in not only Hawaiian history but in the accounts of many other island countries.
 Scrimshaw is the process of creating scrollwork, engravings, or carvings in bone or ivory.
 This bone and ivory typically come from the byproducts of whales, which include teeth, bones, and cartilage.
 Nantucket native Edward Burdett created the first examples of scrimshaw.

 The creation of scrimshaw stemmed from whalers' long and arduous expeditions, with hours spent watching the calm oceans for a sign of a whale.
 Whalers would carve scrimshaw into the byproducts of previously captured whales to mitigate their boredom, honing their craft and creating delicate, intricate engravings for loved ones back onshore.